We all want our lashes to look their best with minimal effort, don’t we?

 Curling them to within inches of their life each morning isn’t the best in the long-term – guilty as charged.
-If you want to wake up to ready-curled lashes every day there are two solutions available, (that I’m aware of) – a traditional eyelash perm or more recently, the LVL lash lift.
+If you want to wake up to ready-curled lashes every day there are two solutions available, (that I’m aware of) – a traditional eyelash perm, or more recently, the LVL lash lift.

 After suffering one too many bad lash days I decided to pluck up the courage and entrust my lashes to a new experience – the LVL lash lift treatment from Nouveau Lashes.
 LVL stands for length, volume, lift and differs from a traditional lash perm.
 Instead of curling the lashes, the root area is straightened in an upward manner which makes for a more dramatic “lifted” result.
 Plus, the lashes aren’t soaked in perm solution from root to tip which is far better, apparently.

 How LVL works: The structure of a single hair is made up of three parts: the hair cuticle, the cortex and the medulla.
 When the lifting balm is applied during the LVL treatment, the hydrogen comes into contact with the air and oxidises.
 This creates a chemical process which breaks down the disulphate bonds in each hair, allowing them to move into a new shape.
 The next step is applying the volumizing fix, which reforms the disulphate bonds into their new shape, which is long and lifted with maximum volume!
-If you’re interested in finding out a little more about how LVL works, it worth reading their page The science of LVL lashes.
+If you’re interested in finding out a little more about how LVL works, it’s worth reading their page The science of LVL.

-My patch test was fine with no reactions at all.
+My patch test was fine, with no reactions at all.

-Nouveau recommend using their eyelash conditioning serum in the weeks following to keep your lashes in optimum condition.
+Nouveau recommend using its special eyelash conditioning serum in the weeks following to keep your lashes in optimum condition.
 I happened to be trying Revitalash at the time and so I continued with that instead.

 Fast forward nine weeks…